yelamanchili-murali/java-appmod-ghcp/README.md

 - **Spring Framework PetClinic (pre–Spring Boot)** — a classic Spring MVC app.
 - **Java EE Petstore (EE6)** — a JSF + EJB + JPA sample.

-> Portions of this work were generated with the assistance of AI tools such as including GitHub Copilot.
+> Portions of this work were generated with the assistance of AI tools, including GitHub Copilot and ChatGPT.
 > All content has been reviewed and curated for accuracy and educational use.
 Provided “as is” without warranty.

 To read online, open `SUMMARY.md` and navigate chapter by chapter.

+---

+**Edition:** Meta-Prompt Edition (with execution workflow and placeholders)